-Scattered across an area of 54-acre, this site contains six earthen mounds, a plaza, village site, borrow pits and defensive ditch.
+Scattered across an area of 54-acre, this site contains six earthen mounds, a plaza, a village site, borrow pits, and a defensive ditch.

 Only nine percent of this site has been excavated.

-Only nine percent of this site has been excavated, so there is a still a lot we don’t know about the ancient Mississippian culture and its traditions, customs and beliefs.
+Only nine percent of this site has been excavated, so there is still a lot we don’t know about the ancient Mississippian culture and its traditions, customs, and beliefs.

 Numerous clay figurines and ten Mississippian stone statues have been found through the years in the vicinity of Etowah.
 Many are paired statues, which portray a man sitting cross-legged and a woman kneeling.
 The female figures wear wrap-around skirts and males are usually portrayed without visible clothing, although both usually have elaborate hairstyles.